ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms after 1pm.
-Mostly cloudy, with a high near 79.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms after 1pm.
+Partly sunny, with a high near 79.
 Northeast wind around 7 mph.
 Chance
          of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 1am.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 8pm, then patchy fog.
 Mostly cloudy, with a low around 61.
-Northeast wind 0 to 7 mph.
-Chance
+Northeast wind
-         of precipitation is 20%.<br></div>
+         1 to 6 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of rain showers between 7am and 10am, then a chance of showers and thunderstorms.
-Mostly sunny, with a high
+         <h3>Saturday</h3>Patchy fog before 8am, then a slight chance of rain showers between 9am and 10am, then a chance of showers and thunderstorms.
-         near 82.
-West southwest wind 0 to 7 mph.
+         Mostly sunny, with a high near 82.
+South wind 1 to 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">